-Welcome to Eco Traveller, an ecotourism and green travel guide offering tips and inspiration to those looking for new ideas and new ways to travel.
+Welcome to Eco Traveller, an ecotourism and responsible travel guide offering tips and inspiration to those looking for new ideas and new ways to travel.

-At the tender age of 13, I went backpacking around Switzerland with my Dad and was bitten hard by the travel bug.
+I was first bitten by the travel bug at the tender age of 13 on a backpacking trip around Switzerland with my Dad.
 From then on all I dreamed about was travelling the world.
 As soon as I was able, I bought a round-the-world ticket and set off for a year through South East Asia, Australia, New Zealand and the United States.
-Soon after I travelled solo around Israel, Egypt and Jordan, and have been travelling on-and-off ever since.
+Soon after I travelled solo through Israel, Egypt and Jordan, and have been travelling on-and-off ever since.

 While travelling I became more aware of the various negative impacts of globetrotting and the importance of ecotourism and responsible travel.
 Over the years I’ve watched places I’ve visited change dramatically; rarely for the better, so always keep in mind how I travel when trip planning.